impacted wisdom teeth

 Finally, some people may find relief through using cold compresses in conjunction with over-the-counter medications before bedtime to ease any associated pain or discomfort brought about by impacted wisdom teeth.

-It is also important to note that dental splints such as night guards can be used while sleeping if needed in order to keep your mouth in optimal alignment and reduce stress on the affected tooth/teeth.
+It is also important to note that dental splints such as night guards can be used while sleeping if needed to keep your mouth in optimal alignment and reduce stress on the affected tooth/teeth.

 With proper care and attention paid towards managing impacted wisdom teeth while sleeping, you should be able to find a better night’s rest without compromising your overall health and well-being in the process!